Janus-Shiau/lookahead_tensorflow/README.md

 ### Implementation Details

 #### Inject Lookahead to model and save specific variables
-The Lookahead is wrapped with default variable scope "lookahead". \
+The Lookahead is wrapped with default variable scope "lookahead".
-After calling BaseLookAhead with specific variables, the variables will be injected to lookahead.
+After calling BaseLookAhead with specific variables, the variables will be injected to lookahead.\
+Noted that, the lookahead class is totally separated from optimizer, please remember to add optimizer when creating training graph.

 <img src="doc/graph.png"
 alt="Example template graph with lookahead" border="10" width="500" /></a>